How to Moisturise Dry Hair

-For best results, follow our tips on how to treat fine, dry hair.
+For best results, follow my tips on how to treat fine, dry hair.

 - Avoid conditioners that contain silicones.
 Silicones coat the hair and can cause fine hair to be flat.

 - Mix and match your shampoo and conditioner.
-The best shampoo for fine, dry hair is one that gives fine hair body and volume.
-Follow with a natural conditioner for dry hair.
+Choose a shampoo for volume.
+Follow with a moisturising conditioner for dry hair.

 - Apply conditioner to the ends of the hair and mid-lengths of the hair.
 Avoid the roots.

 - Work up conditioners in the palm of your hands before you apply.
-With fine hair, in particular, it’s important to get an even spread of conditioner.
-You don’t want to apply too much product to one area.
+With fine hair, it’s vital to apply conditioner evenly.
+Avoid putting too much product in one area.

 - The best conditioners for fine, dry hair are those containing pro-vitamin b5.
-Pro-vitamin b5 is one of the few ingredients that can penetrate the outer layer of the cuticle and moisturise right to the core of the hair.
-When hair is moisturised, it plumps out the cuticle making hair feel and look fuller with more body.
+Pro-vitamin b5 is one of the few ingredients that can penetrate the outer layer of the cuticle and moisturise the hair’s core.
+When dry hair has moisture, the moisture plumps out the cuticle making hair feel and look fuller with more body.
 Fine, dry hair needs moisture to plump out the cuticle for volume.

-- Choose styling products that have heat protection and give moisture to the hair as you style.
-For example, we use tocopherol(vitamin E) in our styling range to nourish hair as you style.
+- Choose styling products with styling protection and give moisture to the hair as you style.
+For example, I use tocopherol(vitamin E) in my styling range to nourish hair as you style.

-Get more advice on looking after fine hair in our blog, Salon Know How: How to look after Fine Hair.
+Get the best advice on looking after fine hair in my blog, Salon Know How: How to look after Fine Hair.
 You’ll find expert tips on looking after fine hair.

 How do you treat dry, coarse hair?

-Coarse hair comes in many varieties; curly hair, frizzy hair, straight hair, Asian hair or redheads.
+Coarse hair comes in different varieties; curly hair, frizzy hair, straight hair, Asian hair or redheads.
 The common factor is that the texture feels rough.
 Coarse hair has the largest diameter of all hair textures.
-This means that it is prone to losing moisture and dry ends.
-So when you think about how to moisturise dry hair that’s coarse, it’s important to focus on getting as much hydration into the hair as possible.
+That means that it is prone to losing moisture and dry ends.
+So when you think about how to moisturise coarse, dry hair, it’s vital to focus on getting as much hydration into the hair as possible.

-For best results, follow our tips on how to treat dry, coarse hair.
+For best results, follow my tips on how to treat dry, coarse hair.

-- If you have dry, coarse hair you might be tempted to wash less frequently.
-We recommend washing hair 2 to 3 times a week for most caucasian and asian hair, with once a week or once every two weeks for afro hair.
+- Do you have dry, coarse hair?
+Get into a routine of hair cleansing and conditioning.
+I recommend washing hair 2 to 3 times a week for most caucasian and asian hair, with once a week or once every two weeks for afro hair.
 It’s vital to keep your scalp clean and your hair moisturised.
-Choose a good quality gentle shampoo that is formulated to hydrate your hair.
+Choose a good quality gentle shampoo formulated to hydrate your hair.

 - Conditioning is an absolute must every time you shampoo your hair.
-Get the most from your conditioner by patting out the excess water with a towel bore you apply.
-Leave your conditioner on for a minute or 2 if you can.
+Get the most from your conditioner by patting out excess water with a towel before you apply.
+Leave your conditioner on for a minute or two if you can.
 Let your hair soak up the moisture.

-- Always use a heat protector for heated styling.
-Heated styling exacerbates the dryness so its best to choose styling products that condition.
-Avoid ingredients that are drying such as alcohol denat.
-We use Sugar Beet in our styling products as it enables the hair to retain moisture in the hair for longer.
+- Always use protection for heated styling.
+Heated styling exacerbates dryness, so it’s best to choose styling products that condition.
+Avoid ingredients that are drying, such as alcohol denat.
+I use Sugar Beet in my styling products.
+Sugar Beet enables the hair to retain moisture for longer.

 - A weekly deep conditioning hair mask is essential for dry, coarse hair.
 Not only will it help to hydrate, but it also softens, smooths and makes hair easier to style.

-Find out how a weekly hair treatment can help improve the condition in our blog, Salon Know How: Why use a Deep Conditioning Hair Mask?
+Find out how a weekly hair treatment can help improve the condition in my blog, Salon Know How: Why use a Deep Conditioning Hair Mask?

 How do you treat dry, colour-treated hair?

-If you are finding your colour-treated hair is dry, there’s a reason.
-In order for colour treatments to work, they have to open the hair cuticle.
-This means the protective layer of hair is lifted.
-Once the cuticle is lifted the inner layer of the hair (the cortex) loses moisture.
-If you have colour-treated hair, you have one thing that you must focus on, keeping your hair hydrated.
-Hydrated hair retains the colour for longer and quite frankly just looks and feels better.
+If your colour-treated hair is dry, there’s a reason.
+For colour treatments to work, they have to open the hair cuticle.
+That means the protective layer of hair lifts.
+Once the cuticle lifts, the inner layer of the hair (the cortex) loses moisture.
+If you have colour-treated hair, you have one thing to focus on, keeping your hair hydrated.
+Moisturised hair retains the colour longer and looks and feels better.

-Here’s how we recommend keeping dry, colour-treated hair hydrated.
+Here’s how I recommend keeping dry, colour-treated hair hydrated.

-- The best shampoo for colour-treated hair is one that has been developed to give the hair moisture.
+- The best shampoo for colour-treated hair is one that gives the hair moisture.
 Look out for moisturising and hydrating shampoos.

-- Use a good quality hydrating conditioner and use it every time you shampoo your hair.
+- Use a good quality moisturising conditioner, and use it every time you shampoo your hair.
 Always towel out excess water before you apply.

 - Avoid hot water for washing your hair.
 Use warm water as this is less drying.

-- Every week, without fail use a deep conditioning hair mask to replenish your hair.
-This is the best way of protecting your colour investment.
+- Every week, use a deep conditioning hair mask to replenish your hair.
+That is the best way of protecting your colour investment.

-- Turn the hairdryer to a cool setting and always use a heat protector when styling.
-This will limit the damage from heated styling tools.
+- Turn the hairdryer to a cooler setting.
+Always use a moisturising styling product when styling.
+That will limit the damage from heated styling tools.

 How do you treat dry, grey hair?

-Get more tips on how to moisturise dry hair that’s grey in our definitive guide, Salon Know How: How to look after Grey Hair.
+Get more tips on how to look after grey hair in my ultimate guide to grey hair, How to look after Grey Hair: Salon Expert.